 Our work focuses on helping each person feel understood before asking for change, translating differences rather than pathologizing them, and building skills that support long-term regulation and connection.
 Over time, therapy helps relationships become a source of stability rather than stress, and a place where people feel supported in becoming more fully themselves.
 When relationships feel safer and more rewarding, life itself begins to feel more manageable, meaningful, and alive.

-Strong family connections play a crucial role in protecting against despair.
+Strong connections play a crucial role in protecting against despair.
 When individuals feel seen, supported, and cared for within their families, the risk of mental health and emotional challenges can be significantly reduced.
-Beyond crisis prevention, healthy family functioning fosters resilience in the face of life’s inevitable stressors.
+Beyond crisis prevention, healthy functioning fosters resilience in the face of life’s inevitable stressors.

 Inner Journey Therapy is a neurodiversity-affirming counseling practice dedicated to helping individuals and neurodiverse couples build understanding, connection, and resilience.
 We specialize in working with couples and families where one or both partners are autistic, ADHD, or otherwise neurodivergent, and where traditional therapy has often felt confusing, invalidating, or ineffective.